top of page

 2. Arachidonic acid is a polyunsaturated omega-6 fatty acid in many foods.
 High levels of Arachidonic acid promote inflammation in the body.
 Essential acids can easily be obtained from proper sources while lowering inflammation versus raising it.

-4. Fat cells produce inflammatory cytokines, which lead to chronic inflammation.
+4. Poor Diet can produce inflammatory cytokines, which lead to chronic inflammation.
 Chronic inflammation, including swelling, excess proteins, toxic load, and or impaired cell function, can lead to chronic pain symptoms.

-5. Excess weight is generally characterized by excess proteins and fat, which produce inflammatory cytokines, which lead to chronic inflammation.
+5. Excess weight is can generally produce inflammatory cytokines, leading to chronic inflammation.
 Inflammation of nerves and arteries can impede joint and nerve function and lead to chronic pain.
 Excess weight can be a primary culprit in chronic joint pain, including back pain, knee pain, and ankle/foot pain, both because of inflammation and because weight puts excess strain on structures: nerves, joints, and ligaments.

-In conclusion, diet and lifestyle interventions are important allys to chronic pain!
+In conclusion, diet and lifestyle interventions are important allies when dealing with chronic pain!
 While exercise is essential to Health, it is not the primary ingredient; diet is!

 If you are suffering from chronic pain or unusual non-acute pain symptoms, diet, and lifestyle interventions may be your ticket to restored Health.